gabyx/dotfiles/nixos/README.md

 ### Create VM with Script

-1. Create the VM by doing `create-vm.sh` and clicking through the installer.
+1. Create the VM by doing `scripts/create-vm.sh` and clicking through the installer.
 Use an LUKS encrypted disk.

 ### Install Base Tools

-1. Start the virtual machine with [`start-vm.sh`](start-vm.sh).
+1. Start the virtual machine with [`scripts/start-vm.sh`](scripts/start-vm.sh).

 1. Clone this repo (we install git and google-chrome to access passwords)